npetrangelo/Testiculum/README.md

 ## How it works

+For all tests, use the app name `testiculum`.
+This is because Reticulum uses app namespaces to determine which destinations are participating in the same app.

 #### Broadcast
 The broadcast test works by issuing a broadcast from the QE to the EUT, to which EUT responds with its own broadcast.
-To meet this test, the EUT must automatically retransmit all broadcasts everywhere it can.
+To meet this test, the EUT must create a `Plain` destination with the `plain` aspect and respond using that.
 The EUT does not have to implement cryptographic mechanisms at this stage.
-Pay special attention to the app name and destination aspects;
-they must match.

 #### Announce
 The announce test works by issuing an announce and expecting one in return.
 To meet this test, the EUT must be able to